shihabal3amri/Forum-Management-API/README.md

 ### Conclusion

-This project focuses on demonstrating **full-text search** and **indexing** with **PostgreSQL** in a forum management context.
-It is primarily built for testing and exploring how well-optimized queries can fetch data in real-time.
-You can test the efficiency of search and fetch operations, but note that the API does **not** include endpoints for creating or modifying forums, posts, or categories.
-The project is designed to handle large datasets efficiently, making it an excellent resource for testing search queries and indexing mechanisms.
+This project primarily focuses on **query performance**, showcasing how **full-text search** and **partitioning** strategies can be applied to a forum-like system.
+With the ability to handle large datasets efficiently through indexing and partitioning, users can test various queries, including retrieving posts, comments, and private messages.
+The inclusion of a custom partitioning command allows easy creation of new partitions, ensuring optimal performance as the dataset grows.
+This project does not include write operations such as creating or modifying posts, forums, or categories, but instead highlights read operations and their performance optimizations.